 The church building appears to be free of asbestos.
 In the first survey, one possible site was been identified where asbestos may have been present.
 This was the ceiling tiles in the roof of the Priest's Vestry.
-However, subsequent investigation following a roof leak has indicated that they are compressed board, not containing asbestos.
+However, subsequent investigation following a roof leak has indicated that they were compressed board, not containing asbestos.
+They were removed during refurbishment following damage by water penetration caused by lead theft in September 2019.